 In general, the murder of children seems to be inflicted on boys and girls equally and mothers are slightly more likely to be perpetrators.
 Just don’t expect Jess Phillips to point that out.

 2021 was also the year when one of Jess Phillips’ work colleagues, David Amess MP, was murdered while going about his duties.
 Jess covered this matter in a newspaper column in characteristic style with a paragraph about David Amess then onto Jo Cox who had been murdered in 2016 and then on Jess’s favourite subject – herself.
 Jess was criticised for this self absorbed approach to the murder of one of her male colleagues see here.

-Perhaps there is more to Jess Phillips’ problem than attentional blindness which could be a subconscious problem that she is unaware of.
-Take the case of Phoenix Netts, a 28 year woman who lived in her constituency and was staying in a women’s refuge.
+Perhaps there is more to Jess Phillips’ problem than attentional blindness.
+Take the case of Phoenix Netts, a 28 year woman who lived in her constituency in a women’s refuge.
 On the 12th may 2020 the burnt dismembered remains of Pheonix were found crammed into two suitcases in the Forest of Dean.
-In Jess tweeted as follows…
+Jess tweeted as follows…

 Subsequently, it emerged that Phoenix was not murdered by a man but by Gareeca Conita Gordan who happens to be a woman who was also living in a women only refuge licensed by the Labour run Birmingham City Council.
 Jess promptly deleted her tweets and has never mentioned the case again.
 It gets worse.
 When, in a parliamentary speech, Jess read out the names of women who had been murdered that year, she omitted the name of of one of her own constituents, Phoenix Netts.
 That murder didn’t fit the Jess Phillips narrative and Phoenix was erased from the record.
 That is more, much more, than a blind-spot.